tchen00/PvZ/README.md

 ## DAY 19: June 3 2019
 - **Tammy**
-    Implemented the blue projectile so it would slow done the zombies speed (addeded a zombie variable); sunflower can now produce suns (jenny implemented this a while ago - in plant attack()); fixed bugs in projectiles
+    Implemented the blue projectile so it would slow done the zombies speed (added a zombie variable); sunflower can now produce suns (Peihua implemented this a while ago - in plant attack()); fixed bugs in projectiles
+- **Peihua**
+    Moved the Peashooter and SnowPea's attacking code into their respective attack methods.
+Fixed bug in CherryBomb so that it can't attack Zombies outside of the grid.
+Fixed bugs in Squash so that it can't kill Zombies that passed it and so that it can't attack zombies not yet in the grid.
+Fixed bug in Sunflower so that the timer for producing suns only resets after the previous sun produced is either collected or is dead.